Adept-Camp/adocs.camp/pages/03.so-what-exactly-is-adept-camp-again/docs.md

 ## Adept Camp is a proof of concept.

 For the idea that a university can be owned by its students.
+And be as good if not better in every way as the Uni's we have now.
 A supermarket can be owned by its customers.
+And be as good if not better in every way as the supermarkets we have now.

+Perhaps if we can get that right we can try local government or more...

+First we have to prove the concept.
+Develop a bunch of tools and systems.
+And use a bunch of existing tools and systems.
+Trying not to reinvent the wheel.

 We start with a digital agency owned by its clients & the agencies team (marketers, IT people, Programmers, etc).